About

 Distributing this information

-If you find this web page useful, do let others know about it and consider promoting it on social media.
+If you find this web page useful, consider letting others know about it, e.g., via social media.

 Andrew – thank you for your efforts.
 There is a lot of highly useful information here and, having just discovered your site, I will, I’m sure, become a regular visitor.